Dependency Injection

 Tip

-One of the biggest advantages of using DI is the ability to swap between different service implementations.
-For example, you can create an interface and use it as a key.
+One of the greatest advantages of using dependency injection (DI) is the ability to swap between different service implementations easily.
+For example, you can define an interface and use it as a key.
 Then, for different scenes, you can create and bind different values to that key.

 BindInaccesible